johngalt01/Analog-Clock-Display/README.md

 TIME is a command line display that works similar to the MS-DOS version it will display the time and date information shown as 12H.
 SETTIME is a command line that works similar to MS-DOS set the time 24H and the date and day of week.

+Added a GEOFF Terminal version of the Clock. this requires the 2022 Graphics patch to work correctly.